redoz/ExtraLarge/README.md

 [![Coverage Status](https://coveralls.io/repos/github/redoz/ExtraLarge/badge.svg?branch=master)](https://coveralls.io/github/redoz/ExtraLarge?branch=master)
 [![Join the chat at https://gitter.im/redoz/ExtraLarge](https://badges.gitter.im/redoz/ExtraLarge.svg)](https://gitter.im/redoz/ExtraLarge?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+*This project is not dead, it just reached a point where it did what I needed it to, if you need it to do more, please file an issue.*

 Create Excel files using PowerShell, inspired by https://github.com/dfinke/ImportExcel, made possible by http://epplus.codeplex.com/

 ## Sample